 about your teacher

 Pez Owen is a long-time student of mindfulness teacher and scholar Shinzen Young, who encouraged her to start teaching in 2009.
 She began as a facilitator/coach and eventually joined Shinzen as a co-teacher during retreats in Israel.
 In 2014, a retiring Flagstaff meditation teacher asked her to take over his weekly mindfulness group in Flagstaff, and she has been teaching there ever since.
-She has offered meditation workshops at Coconino Community College, the MS Society, and for high school students at Ponderosa High School, as well as many individual and small group training sessions.
-Stillpoint Meditation marks the next step in her effort to make the benefits of meditation available to any who seek them.
+She has offered meditation workshops and corporate training at College America, Northland Hospice, Coconino Community College, the MS Society, and for high school students at Ponderosa High School, as well as many individual and small groups.